Best holiday destinations in Portugal in 2021

 Holidays for couples

 If you want to experience undiscovered Portugal, the place to head for is the Alentejo – the country’s biggest region, sandwiched between the Algarve and Lisbon.
 Evora is Portugal’s oldest town, with 22 churches and spectacular palaces and marble buildings crammed in behind the thick medieval walls.
-Discover the region’s characterful pousada hotels on a self-drive trip, exploring picturesque castles and medieval towns.

 For a city break, there are few European capitals to beat Lisbon; pick from vintage-inspired apartments in the hip Baixa neighbourhood, or plan a romantic break with a stay at the chic Memma Alfama hotel.
+For upmarket city breaks, Kirker Holidays offers both Lisbon and Porto.

 Active and wellness holidays

 You could discover the hidden corners of Portugal on a cycling holiday, with luggage transfers between hotels, leaving you free to ride easily between hotels.
-Or how about a golfing break at the Amendoeira Resort where three nights and unlimited golf starts at £289 per person, excluding flights.

 If you want to get fit but don’t have much time, try the Healthy Holiday Company’s 3-Night Fitness Booster at the luxury Vilalara Thalassa hotel.